yepsua/filament-themes/README.md

 Configurable theme manager for [filament](https://filamentphp.com/).

+We recommend reading the official documentation about how to create themes on the [Filament web site](https://filamentphp.com/docs/2.x/admin/appearance#building-themes)

 ## Features

 - Change the filament theme color from the config file.
+- Supports Mix and Vite bundlers

 ---
 ## Installation